Material Issue 4 Achieve a society in which diverse people can actively participate

 Childcare Support Events

 Ito-Yokado holds various events to provide childcare advice and encourage mutual interaction among parents.
 The company also actively takes part in events in collaboration with universities, municipalities and several product manufacturers to maintain and promote the health of mothers, offer techniques for relaxation and rejuvenation and provide helpful childcare-related information.
 The overarching theme of the events is “enjoyment at home through public-private-academic partnerships.”
 Through these events, it is helping to expand community childcare support networks.
-(To prevent the spread of COVID-19, no events were held in the fiscal year ended February 28, 2021 or February 28, 2022.)
+(To prevent the spread of COVID-19, no events were held in the fiscal years ended February 28, 2021, February 28, 2022, and February 28, 2023.)

 And since 2021, Ito-Yokado has started holding Kids Workplace Experience Tours, where parents and their children can enjoy learning.
-These tours are events at which they can join workplace experience programs at Ito-Yokado and learn about such matters as initiatives that are considerate of hygiene management and the environment from the perspective of SDGs.
+These tours are events at which they can join workplace experience programs at Ito-Yokado and learn about such matters as store development that seeks customer satisfaction and initiatives that are considerate of hygiene management and the environment from the perspective of SDGs.

 kids_event1.png